Gleenryan/Gleen-Bots/README.md

 # Astro Bots
- Discord music bots, works like groovy
+ Discord music bots, works like groovy, made in 2022

+Updated in 2025 because
-The play music system don't work anymore because it is outdated
+The play music system (youtube-dl  and distube) is outdated

-@2022
+@2022 - 2025